Ex-officer charged in Breonna Taylor raid begins trial

 Associated Press

 LOUISVILLE, Ky.
-(AP) — Nearly two years after Breonna Taylor’s shooting death by police, the only Kentucky officer facing criminal charges in the botched raid will stand trial Wednesday for shooting into Taylor’s neighbor’s apartment.
+(AP) — Nearly two years after Breonna Taylor’s shooting death by police, the only Kentucky officer facing criminal charges in the botched raid stood trial Wednesday for shooting into Taylor’s neighbor’s apartment.

+Judge Ann Bailey Smith swore in 10 men and 5 women as jurors and alternates before the prosecution began presenting its case.
+The court declined to release information about their race or ethnicity.

 The 12 jurors and three alternates are expected to tour Taylor’s apartment and hear testimony from Hankison during the trial that’s expected to take two weeks.
 Several other current and former police officers are expected to testify.